 Nationalism.
 Nazism was first and foremost a nationalist ideology.
 It was concerned only with Germany and German interests: restoring the German economy, achieving economic self-sufficiency, rebuilding its military and providing for the German people.
 The Nazis had little interest in forming or improving international relationships, except to advance German interests.
 They detested diplomacy and despised multilateral groups like the League of Nations.
 Hitler and his followers had no intention of honouring or abiding by existing foreign treaties or negotiating new ones, except where it might help them fulfil their own objectives.

 Militarism.
 Hitler and his followers believed that re-arming and expanding Germany’s armed forces was essential for the defence of the nation.
 Rearmament would be carried out in defiance of the restrictions imposed by the Treaty of Versailles.
 Hitler also considered military strength essential for expanding the German state.
-The organisation and culture of the NSDAP was fundamentally militaristic, a fact reflected in the size and popularity of the party’s paramilitary groups the Sturmabteilung (SA) and Schutzstaffel (SS).
+The organisation and culture of the NSDAP were fundamentally militaristic, as evidenced by the size and popularity of the party’s paramilitary groups the Sturmabteilung (SA) and Schutzstaffel (SS).

 Expansionism.
 The Nazis in general and Hitler, in particular, dreamed of unifying the German-speaking Aryan peoples of Europe, into a greater German state.
 To achieve this, Hitler believed his regime would need to acquire lebensraum, or ‘living space’, to accommodate the needs of the new Germany.
 This ‘living space’ would be seized from the non-Aryan people of eastern Europe, in countries like Czechoslovakia, Poland and Russia.
 The first step to creating this greater Germany would be to achieve anschluss: the union of Germany and Austria.